juantomasmoreno/portfolio/README-English.md

 ## Projects

-*Please take into account that all reports are in Spanish*
+*Please take into account that all reports except  "Additive Manufacturing" are in Spanish*

 + **Transport and commuting in Valencia**: Exploratory analysis of transport patterns in the metropolitan area of Valencia
 + **Fifafurbo!**: Data analysis project aimed at FIFA players in order to improve their gaming experience